-Accelerated filer

-Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 13(O 1 for complying with any new or revised
+Large accelerated filer $\checkmark$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-\checkmark

-The number of shares of outstanding common stock, par value \$0.0001 per share, of the Registrant as of August 1, 2018 was 40,426,729.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square
+Yes 🗆 No 🗵